-If an activity or project has the potential to adversely affect water quality, applicants are required to demonstrate how they will eliminate, reduce and/or mitigate for the impact.
-If approved, measures to protect and preserve water quality are implemented as conditions of approval.
+We will not authorize or allow a proposed project to proceed if it is likely to result in significant adverse environmental effects that cannot be mitigated.
+Applicants are required to demonstrate how they will eliminate, or mitigate for any impacts.
+If approved, measures to protect and preserve water quality are required as conditions of approval.

 Pollution and spill response

-We are not the lead agency when it comes to emergencies, but we do provide assistance as we can.
-Usually this takes the form of working with first responders and other agencies, providing information on a situation through our 24/7 operations centre, our security cameras, our patrol boats and even our drone.
+The Canadian Coast Guard is responsible for spill response as per the National Spill Preparedness and Response Protocol.
+We are not the lead agency when it comes to emergency response, but we do provide assistance as we can.
+Usually this takes the form of working with first responders and other agencies, providing information on a situation through our 24/7 operations centre, our security cameras, our patrol boats, and even our drone.

 Fraser River Improvement Initiative

-The Fraser River Improvement Initiative is a five-year program that began in 2013 to address derelict vessels, structures and the impact of trespassing on the Fraser River.
-Derelict structures, vessels and trespassers are a risk to the environment in that they can harm surrounding wildlife and habitat.
-Derelict vessels and structures can release toxic chemicals from fuel, oil and paint as well as smother and destroy environmentally sensitive habitats.
-Learn more about Fraser River maintenance.
+Neglected vessels and structures in a river can pose a risk to the environment, fish and wildlife, or public safety.
+The Fraser River Improvement Initiative is a five-year program that began in 2012 to clean up municipal waterways and shipping channels on the Fraser River.
+Derelict vessels and structures can affect water quality through the release of toxic chemicals from fuel, oil and paint as well as smother and destroy environmentally sensitive aquatic habitats.